Ed94/gencpp/docs/Readme.md

 * CodeUsing
 * CodeVar

-Each Code boy has an associated "filtered AST" with the naming convention: `AST_<CodeName>` Unrelated fields of the AST for that node type are omitted and only necessary padding members are defined otherwise.
+Each `struct Code<Name>` has an associated "filtered AST" with the naming convention: `AST_<CodeName>` Unrelated fields of the AST for that node type are omitted and only necessary padding members are defined otherwise.

-Retrieving a raw version of the ast can be done using the `raw()` function defined in each AST.
+For the interface related to these code types see:

+* [ast.hpp](../base/components/ast.hpp): Under the region pragma `Code C-Interface`
+* [code_types.hpp](../base/components/code_types.hpp): Under the region pragma `Code C-Interface`.
+Additional functionlity for c++ will be within the struct definitions or at the end of the file.

-## There are three sets of interfaces for Code AST generation the library provides
+## There are three categories of interfaces for Code AST generation & reflection

 * Upfront
 * Parsing